andriydread/avanpost/README.md

 ### 1. Create a Dedicated User

-Create a `avanpost` user and add them to the `docker` group so they can manage containers.
+Create a `avanpost` user and add them to the `docker` group so it can manage containers.

 ```bash
 # Create the user